laradvance/laravel-admin/README.md

 # CRUD ADMIN CORE
 <p align="center"><a href="https://github.styleci.io/repos/213185685"><img src="https://github.styleci.io/repos/213185685/shield?branch=master" alt="StyleCI"></a></p>
-This is simplified version of Laravel Admin for using in CRUD-ADMIN
+This is simplified version of Laravel Admin for using in Laradvance Admin